 Computers and Technology

-Oakridge has 36 HP computers serving students one to two hours each week.
-Each classroom has one to two computers networked to the computer lab.
-Technology equipment available to teachers and students include twelve Chromebook carts and one cart of iPod Touches.
+Oakridge classrooms all have their own Chromebook carts providing one-to-one devices for each student.
+The school also has 36 HP computers in a computer lab, which temporarly is not used due to Covid.
+Technology equipment available to teachers and students include 22 coding robots and various STEM equipment.
 All classrooms have projectors, audio enhancement, document cameras, and SMART Boards to engage students in their learning.

 Students promoted from Oakridge attend Churchill Junior High and Skyline High School.